fluencelabs/docs/docs/stake/wallets_guide/wallets_guide.md

 Fluence applications, like most Web3 services, use wallet-based authentication.
 We've added support for most wallets on desktop and mobile platforms, so you can use your preferred crypto wallet with our services.

-This guide will walk you through setting up your wallet and connecting to the Fluence network.
+This guide will walk you through setting up your wallet and connecting to the Fluence Network.

 We'll then explain how to connect to Fluence web applications using your chosen wallet.